 Additional Information Students who are interested in undergraduate supervised teaching and fulfill the above noted prerequisites should see an Undergraduate Academic Advisor in 1067 Life Sciences to obtain an application.
-Students apply, interview and are selected to either staff the Biology Help Center and serve as a tutor in the introductory biological science courses (i.e., BSC 2010 and BSC 2011), or serve as a tutor or a laboratory TA in the liberal studies biology course for nonmajors (i.e., BSC 1005).
+Students apply, interview and are selected to either staff the Biology Help Center and serve laboratory TAs in the liberal studies biology course for nonmajors (i.e., BSC 1005).
 One (1) semester hour of BSC 4945 may be applied to the biological science major.